 "He who knows that enough is enough, will always have enough." -Lao Tzu

-Posts: 19,234 Likes: 16,296 Location: The Delta Quadrant Interests: Sci-Fi, Disney, Harry Potter, veggie cuisine, critters (especially cats), Il Divo Favorite Color: Pink and Turquoise Favorite Food: Vegetarian (Indian & Thai) Favorite Drink: Water Favorite Animal: Cat Favorite Song: Anything by Disney and Il Divo Favorite Movie: Disney's Aladdin Favorite TV-Show: Castle and The Mentalist Favorite Book: Circus of Adventure by Enid Blyton Favorite Season: Summer Favorite Theme: Happy Easter Member is Online
+Posts: 22,304 Likes: 20,265 Location: The Delta Quadrant Interests: Sci-Fi, Disney, Harry Potter, animals, Il Divo Favorite Color: Pink and Turquoise Favorite Food: Vegetarian Favorite Drink: Water Favorite Animal: Cat Favorite Song: Anything by Disney and Il Divo Favorite Movie: Disney's Aladdin Favorite TV-Show: Castle and The Mentalist Favorite Book: Circus of Adventure by Enid Blyton Favorite Season: Summer

 Ever since I started reading Nancy Drew as a teen, and Mary Higgins Clark later in life, I've always had a major addiction to good mystery/suspense novels.
 It's amazing when a novel or fan fiction story just sucks you in, and you're completely oblivious to the rest of the world as you enjoy cracking a good mystery along with the characters.